The Happy Healthy Brain Diet

 Personally, I noticed the effects on my skin, mood and overall health.
 This is due to the high amounts of antioxidants and I’ve also noticed the increase of speed of my metabolism.
 The only downside I found was that I have a naturally low blood pressure and the diet decreased it even more.
 That is why I do have to watch that I eat regularly.
 My food also needs to contain enough salt and drink enough water, otherwise I’ll faint.
 For people with a normal to high blood pressure, this is actually a positive side effect of the diet, just not for me.

 The recipes that I use do not have to contain salt.
 They’re therefore very useful is a low salt diet, since a lot of herbs are a lot healthier ways to bring flavour into your dish.
 An example of an herb that I love is basil.
 Combined with garlic, black pepper and onion, there is no need for extra flavour!
 Other very useful seasonings are turmeric, ginger, oregano, thyme or rosemary.
-Turmeric is better absorbed when it is combined with black pepper and serves an excellent antioxidant.
+The body absorbs turmeric better when the turmeric is combined with black pepper and serves an excellent antioxidant.
 The combination works very well in a (fish) curry.

 Luckily, this diet is very easy to stick with for me.
 Since I started, I noticed the effect on my mood almost immediately.
 That is why for me, the motivation is easy to keep up, since it makes me feel happier in the long run.
 If my brain is healthy and happy, so am I apparently.
 That is why I can motivate myself to cook, even after a long day of work.